pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

 <a name="ellipses"></a>
 ## Ellipses (and circles)

-Take a piece of paper and draw a bunch of circles as quickly as your can, in one continous motion.
+Take a piece of paper and draw a bunch of circles as quickly as your can, in one continuous motion.
 Here's what it looks like when I did that:

 <figure>
   <img alt="Hand drawn circles" loading="lazy" width="600" height="341" src="/stuff/posts/roughjs/circle-drawn.jpg">
 </figure>

-Notice that that the start and end point of the loop don't actually meet unless you are very careful.
+Notice that the start and end point of the loop don't actually meet unless you are very careful.
 RoughJS tries to achieve this while making it look more complete (adapted from the [giCenter paper](https://openaccess.city.ac.uk/id/eprint/1274/)).

-The algorithm finds `n` points on an ellipse, where `n` is determined by the sie of the ellipse.
+The algorithm finds `n` points on an ellipse, where `n` is determined by the size of the ellipse.
 Each point is then randomized by  its `roughness`.
 A curve is then fitted through these points.
 To achieve the *ends not meeting effect* the second to last point does not meet the first point.
-Instead, it joins second and third point.
+Instead, it joins the second and third points.

 <figure>
   <img alt="Rough Circle" loading="lazy" width="562" height="564" src="/stuff/posts/roughjs/ellipse.png">